Charles Herbert Woodbury: Biography

-He maintained a strong and consistent vision in his more than fifty years of professional life and became a master of compositions of the coast and sea.
-Woodbury’s many on-the-spot sketches and etchings produce a sense of motion through quick, sure-handed strokes.
-Seeing and understanding movement was fundamental to his art and teaching, and is reflected in his own maxim: "Paint in verbs, not nouns."
+Woodbury becamed skilled at capturing the compositions of both coastline and sea.
+He believed seeing and understanding movement was fundamental to his own art and teachings, and he reflected in his own words: "Paint in verbs, not nouns."
 In the words of his son David, Woodbury "...painted what he saw, satisfied that what he saw was really there, all in proper relationship, checked and rechecked by endless reference to the real world".

 In his later years he spent his winters in the Caribbean sailing from island to island painting watercolor studies of the beaches and town backed by dramatic mountains and clouds.
 Over a large part of his career he made some of the most expressive etchings of any American artist of his time, completing more than 500 plates and teaching many younger artists to express themselves in this medium.
 He died on January 21, 1940, aged 75, in Jamaica Plain, Boston.

 Woodbury engaged in over 100 solo exhibitions throughout his career, and was included in all of the major invitational and juried shows throughout the country.
 His work may be found currently in The Art Institute of Chicago, The Museum of Fine Arts, Boston, and New York’s Metropolitan Museum of Art among many others.